Privacy Policy

 Legal Frameworks & Compliance Standards

 Mama Hala Consulting Group (Canada) and Mama Hala Project Management (UAE) are registered and operate in both Canada and the United Arab Emirates, and provide online services to clients globally under the trade name “Mama Hala Consulting.”
-We are committed to meeting or exceeding the requirements of all applicable privacy and data protection laws, including but not limited to:
+We aim to handle your personal information responsibly and in accordance with applicable privacy and data protection laws, including:

 Data We Collect